vega/altair/doc/user_guide/encodings/index.rst

 Some channels accept a  :class:`sort` option which determines the order of the scale being used for the channel.
-By default the scale is sorted in ascending alphabetical order, unless an `ordered pandas categorical column <https://pandas.pydata.org/docs/user_guide/categorical.html?highlight=categorical#sorting-and-order>`_ is passed in which case Altair will use the column's inherent order to sort the scale.
+By default the scale is sorted in ascending alphabetical order, unless an `ordered pandas categorical column <https://pandas.pydata.org/docs/user_guide/categorical.html?highlight=categorical#sorting-and-order>`_ is passed (without an explicit type specification) in which case Altair will use the column's inherent order to sort the scale.
 There are a number of different options available to change the sort order: